With help from this post, you could start earning money from your photography today if everything goes to plan.

 Offer to do the first time for free if you like because, if you’re any good, then they will want you back.

 Starting a blog is a great way to get people to see your photos.

 With the exception of about two posts, I took all the photos on this website.
 Not only that but I make money from this website.

 See those adverts on this page?
 I get money every time someone clicks on them (please don’t click on them for the sake of it, only if you like what they’re offering).

 Granted, I don’t make much from this site – it’s more of a labour of love than anything and isn’t paying any bills yet – but I do still make some money.

 If you’re interested in blogging and want to know more, I would suggest visiting IncomeDiary, another site I write for with a lot of solid material to learn from.

-If you’re not really interested in getting into such a competitive market which takes a lot of hard work and dedication, I would suggest teaching.
+If getting into such a competitive market which takes a lot of hard work and dedication is not for you, I would suggest teaching.

-Not everyone can learn from the internet and, if you have the ability to teach, you can reach out to those people and show them how it’s done, one on one.
+Not everyone can learn from the internet.
+If you have the ability to teach, you can reach out to those people and show them how it’s done, one on one.
 A good teacher can make a good living, whether it’s from group classes or one on one sessions.

 9 – Paparazzi